 Alvin Chan is a postdoctoral associate in Prof Giovanni Traverso's team, at MIT, to work on designing medical nanoparticles with deep learning.
-His research interests center around making AI technologies safe and beneficial for humanity, encompassing topics like generative modeling, adversarial learning and deep learning for medical applications.
-He is in his final year and works with Prof Ong Yew Soon.
+His research interests center around making AI technologies beneficial and safe for humanity, encompassing topics like generative modeling, adversarial learning and deep learning for medical applications.
 In his free time, he enjoys rock-climbing, jogging and attending tech meetups.

 PhD in Computer Science, 2021